dimxy/bitcoinjs-lib/README.md

 };
 ```

-Rebuild nodejs packages
+Rebuild nodejs packages:
 ```
 npm run build
 ```

-In mynodetest.js change mynetwork var to yourchainname
+In mynodetest.js change mynetwork var to yourchainname:<br>
 ```
 var mynetwork=networks.yourchainname
 ```

+Set your funding faucet wif and address and a wif and address getting funds in mynodetest.js (set vars faucetcreatewif, faucetcreateaddress, faucetgetwif, faucetgetaddress).<br>

-Build cryptoconditions wasm module:
+Build cryptoconditions wasm module:<br>
 Setup the rust nightly build to build cryptoconditions.
-It looks like the latest nightly build is btoken and cannot use some runtime lib.
+It looks like the latest nightly build is broken and omitted some runtime lib.
 I use this nightly-2020-09-11 build that works well for me:

 ```